ckarwin/The_Quantified_Self/README.md

      - to run from the desktop: right click python file --> Get Info --> Open with --> set to Python Launcher 3

 3. Upon first starting the code, the registration GUI will appear, as shown below
-     - If defining values that will be synced with Apple Health, the value names must match exactly with the names from Health Auto Export, and the same names must be given for the value list.
+     - synced value names must match exactly with the names from Health Auto Export, and the same names must be given for the value list

 </pre>